The "Fence" items are divided into to types in the Yandex Map Editor:

 Walls representing structures, which should be drawn as buildings (for example, the walls of the Moscow Kremlin):

-If there are breaks in the fence (the fence was designed that way, the gate was removed, etc.), then draw the fence with the breaks in it or show that it does not completely surround the territory:
+If there are breaks in the fence or the fence is partial, preferably also draw the fence with breaks in it or so it doesn't completely surround the territory:

-When drawing fences with gates or lifting bars (gates) — entrances and exits on restricted territories should be connected to pedestrian paths or motorways so that you can mark the entrance/exit:
+When drawing fences with gates or lifting bars (gates) — entrances and exits on restricted territories should be connected to pedestrian paths or motorways so you can mark the entrance/exit (provided that doesn't contradict drawing rules).
+The best option is also to draw the end behind a fence line:

 Correct Incorrect Correct Incorrect